2686 Oak Hill Rd. Bath, Ohio 44210 – for GPS use Peninsula, Ohio 44264

 Do I Need to Purchase Tickets in Advance?

-Tickets can be purchased at the door though some signature events may require advance tickets and staggered admission timing.
+Tickets can be purchased at the door though some signature events may require advance tickets.
 Please refer to specific events (click here) or contact us for details.

 Where and how do I enter?